miketako3/CalculateGameChromaticNumber/README.md

 ## CalcGCN
-This is a program which calculate the game chromatic number of graphs.
+This is a program which calculate the game chromatic number of graphs by searching and-or tree.

 Please be careful that it is very dirty code and is not optimized.